 Agreement on Climate Change, Trade and Sustainability (ACCTS) negotiations

-New Zealand with Costa Rica, Fiji, Iceland and Norway have launched a new initiative - the Agreement on Climate Change, Trade and Sustainability (ACCTS).
+New Zealand with Costa Rica, Fiji, Iceland, Norway and Switzerland have launched a new initiative - the Agreement on Climate Change, Trade and Sustainability (ACCTS).

 Our aim for this first-of-its-kind agreement is to bring together some of the inter-related elements of the climate change, trade and sustainable development agendas.

-The launch of the initiative towards an Agreement on Climate Change, Trade and Sustainability (ACCTS) was announced (external link) by the Prime Minister Jacinda Ardern, together with the Prime Minister of Fiji Hon.
-Josaia Voreqe Bainimarama, the Prime Minister of Iceland H.E.
-Katrín Jakobsdóttir, the Prime Minister of Norway H.E.
-Erna Solberg, and the Vice Minister for Foreign Trade of Costa Rica Mr. Duayner Salas on 25 September 2019.
+The launch of the initiative towards an Agreement on Climate Change, Trade and Sustainability (ACCTS) was announced (external link) on 25 September 2019 by the Prime Minister of New Zealand Jacinda Ardern, together with the:

-This was announced in the margins of the September UN General Assembly Leaders’ Week in New York, USA.
+The Leaders Statement was made in the margins of the September UN General Assembly Leaders’ Week in New York, USA.

 The urgent need for countries to increase their climate and environmental actions is well known.
 There is a critical need for increased global action if we are to limit global warming to 1.5 degrees Celsius above pre-industrial levels.